-Among the Cheviot Hills is a Scottish Country Dance.
-It was devised by John Cahill in 2016 and published in Celebrating 50 Years (RSCDS Los Angeles).
-It is a proper 3 Couple Longways dance.
-In this dance the couples are permuted by: 312.
-J32
+The Intruders is a Scottish Country Dance.
+It was devised by Jeff Altman in 2015 and published in Celebrating 50 Years (RSCDS Los Angeles).
+It is a proper Triple Minor dance.
+It is a multipart dance.
+J32.
+Someone thought this dance was Intermediate.

-The dance contains the following figures: hand turn (allemande), set, figure eight, hey, mirror hey, petronella (and probably others).
+The dance contains the following figures: circle, cast, lead, figure eight, hands across, hey, hey for three, shetland hey (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

-The dance is copyright © 2016 by John Cahill.
+The dance is copyright © 2015 by Jeff Altman.
 My visualization of this dance is copyright © 2023 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 My work is licensed under a Creative Commons Attribution 4.0 International License.
 Most of the dances have more restrictive licensing, see my notes on copyright, the individual dance pages should mention when some rights are waived.